juanitomint/vault-env-helper/README.md

 # Kubernetes like vault-env-helper

-This project installs a vault helper
+This project installs a vault helper  (LINUX ONLY)

 With the command kvault-env you can run containers with secrets the same way you do in kubernetes with [Banzai Mutating Webhook](https://banzaicloud.com/docs/bank-vaults/mutating-webhook/)
 ## INSTALLATION